rom-rb/rom-rb.org/source/learn/advanced/explicit-setup.html.md

 ---
 chapter: Advanced
-title: Flat Style Setup
+title: Explicit Setup
 ---

-Block style setup is suitable for simple, quick'n'dirty scripts that need to access databases, in a typical application setup, you want to break down individual component definitions, like relations or commands, into separate files.
+Block style setup is suitable for simple, quick'n'dirty scripts that need to access databases, in a typical application setup, you want to break down individual component definitions, like relations or commands, into separate files and define them as explicit classes.

 > ROM & Frameworks
 >